OS2iot/OS2iot-docs/source/internal-interface-design/internal-interface-design.rst

 - Application Admin

  - Is scoped to a single organization and zero or more applications
- - Can access and modify applications and Sigfox devices within that organization
+ - Can access and modify applications and Sigfox devices within the user group in that organization

 - Gateway Admin